Ocean Woods Homeowners Association (OWHOA).

 - Contractor is required to maintain liability insurance.

 - OWHOA shall maintain a temporary fencing fabric on the OWHOA side of the fence to minimize visual impact and retain privacy.
-The temporary fencing fabric will be removed when the buffer zone reaches 80% opacity, but not to exceed two years.
+The temporary fencing fabric will be removed when the buffer zone reaches 80% opacity.

 - The work will be subject to daily inspections by City officials to ensure compliance with the permit requirements and to evaluate the progress of the work.
 Ocean Woods and its contractor will take adequate precautions not to interfere with or damage City property and/or facilities.